 let collectElementInput = Skyflow.CollectElementInput(

-altText: String, //(DEPRECATED) optional string that acts as an initial value for the collect element
+altText: String, // (DEPRECATED) optional that acts as an initial value for the collect element

 )